WayneFerdon/WoxBasePluginQuery/README.md

  * See the LICENSE file in the project root for more information.
 -->

-Base Library for some Wox base plugins, to use this, just put the folder named 'WoxPluginBase_Query ' which contains all files in this repository right under the wox/flowlauncher/etc. plugin dir as well as the plugins which required this.
+# WoxPluginBase_Query

+Base Library for some Wox base plugins.

 To add more wox-base-launchers, see [Query.py Line 23](https://github.com/WayneFerdon/WoxPluginBase_Query/blob/master/Query.py#L23) to [Query.py Line 34](https://github.com/WayneFerdon/WoxPluginBase_Query/blob/master/Query.py#L34)